-If you want students to be able to edit the exact document that you are sharing, you will want to choose Anyone at your institution can edit.
-However, if you want students to make a copy of the document before editing, make sure you have it set to where others Can view it.
-You can choose to limit access to your school, or allow anyone to view it, depending on the nature of the assignment.
+This will open up your link sharing options.
+What you choose here depends on how you would like your students to be able to interact with your Google Doc.
+If you want students to be able to edit the exact document that you’re sharing, you will choose Anyone at your institution can edit.
+However, if you want students to make a copy of the document before editing, make sure you set it to Anyone at your institution can view.

-When the assignment opens, click the Google Docs tab.
-If you are not already connected to your Drive you will be prompted to connect at this time.
-If you are already signed in your Drive, you will be connected automatically.
+This will take you to the General Settings on the assignment page.
+Here you can click on the Google Drive tab to add your doc.
+If you are not already connected to your Drive, you will be prompted to connect at this time.
+If you are already signed in, you will be connected automatically.

-Navigate to your document and click Insert to add it to the assignment.
-You can add more than one document if needed.
-You can also preview the document to confirm it is the right one.
+Navigate to your assignment by opening the folder that it belongs in, or using the search bar.
+When you have identified the doc, click Insert to add it to the assignment.
+You can also Preview the doc first to ensure it is the correct one.

-Click Save and Display to see the assignment.
+Click Save And Display to see your assignment, with the Google Doc now attached.

 The document is displayed with the standard Google Doc toolbar.
 You can edit and make comments here and the changes will take place in real time.
-The one thing you cannot do is set the sharing permissions, so be sure to do that while you are in drive.
+The one thing you cannot do from this view is change the sharing permissions, so be sure to that from your Google Drive.

-When a student opens the same assignment, as shown here, they will also see the Google Docs tab.
-They can view it by clicking the preview button as well, but based on the sharing settings in drive, they may or may not be able to edit the document.
-If they can’t edit, however, they can still make a copy, add it to their drive, download it or print it.
+When a student opens the same assignment, as shown here, they will also see the Google Drive tab.
+They can view it by clicking the preview button as well, but based on the sharing settings in Drive, they may or may not be able to edit the document.
+If they can’t edit, they can still print the document, or make a copy and add it to their own drive.
+This will enable them to edit their own copy.